kamilfedio/confnect/README.md

 # confnect
+To see current version change branch to dev :D

 ## Description
 App dedicated to conferences, admins, managers etc. Usually at big events are sections where users can ask.